valeriog2023/Networks/Tunnels and VPNs.md

 ------------
 # Some MTU considerations

-**GRE** can incapsulate multi protocol, not only IP but it requires
+**GRE** can incapsulate different protocol, not only IP, but it requires:
-* 4 extra bytes for the GRE Header (point-point) or 8 extra bytes if the tunnel is point-to-multipoint
+* 4 extra bytes for the GRE Header (point-to-point) or 8 extra bytes if the tunnel is point-to-multipoint
 * 20 Bytes for the Outer IP
 If you only tunnel IP you can use ```tunnel mode ipip``` which only adds 20 bytes